This post may contain affiliate links. For more information, please read my disclosure policy.

 Challenge (Rhetoric): 12-18 years old

 In the challenge classes that make up the remaining years at the co-op, the teenagers are assigned a tutor.
-The tutor guides the kids from memorized facts, to analytical and critical thinking, to rhetorical skills.
+The tutor guides the kids from memorized facts to analytical and critical thinking, and on to rhetorical skills.

-They study math, Latin, science, literature, theology, economics, history, philosophy, logic, drama.
+They study math, Latin, science, literature, theology, economics, history, philosophy, logic, and drama.
 Challenging projects are done as a group.

 When all is said and done, the young adults leave Classical Conversations with an excellent classical education, ready for the challenges that lie before them.

 Classical Conversations guides families through the Trivium.
 It enables them to make friends and do group projects.
 In short, it gives families a community that supports and aids classical homeschooling.

 For more information, check out these bloggers.
 Each blogger’s family has done Classical Conversations for several years and covers it in detail.

 - Half-a-Hundred Acre Wood